happygjj/Coursera_Forum/README.md

 # Coursera_Forum
-This file is not done yet.
-It is not working
+This file can be run now.
+It can pull all the title of the posts from the forum of that one class for week one.